 One of the drawbacks of hiking at the speed I do.

 After eating lunch and finding my correct pathway to the Ice Cream Hill I had a decision to make.
 I had given myself a loose timeframe for when I needed to be back at my car and felt that at the time I was going to be ok.
 I could’ve left at this point and been more than fine, but I wanted to hike the section that was recommended to me.

 I decided to keep going and just pick up the pace a bit.
 I put my phone away that I was using to capture video, and just started hiking.
 Honestly, the rush started to ruin the scenery enjoyment for me, but I felt like I was pushing myself to accomplish a weird goal.
 I knew I had plenty of water, and still have food left, so I didn’t think anything of it.

 The hill was just ok.
 It offered some nice views of the park, but the West Peak Overlook seemed more, I don’t know, magnificent?
 It was a fun challenge, but I don’t know if it was worth all the trouble.

-Once I got back down I realized my time frame calculations in my head didn’t allow for the time it would take to actually get back to my car.
-I began to get really upset and panicked with myself for not taking that into consideration.
-Seems like a no brainer, but sometimes my mind skips a few steps.
+Once I got back down I realized my time frame calculations in my head didn’t allow for the time it would take to get back to my car.
+I began to get upset and panicked with myself for not considering that.
+Seems like a no-brainer, but sometimes my mind skips a few steps.

 I took the Spring Branch Trail up to the Wilderness Trail back to my car.
 I was starting to get a headache, but I had my water straw in my mouth and still had enough left.